intrand/pf2e-lifeblade/print/src/lifeblade.md

 ## Feat 4
 -
 ;Essence: Life,Lifeblade
 You gain the *vitality surge* gambit spell.
-Increase the number of Focus Points in your focus pool by 1.
 )

 ## 6th Level

 item (
-# Attack of Opportunity :r:
+# Reactive Strike :r:
 ## Feat 6
 -
 ;Lifeblade
 **Trigger** A creature within your reach uses a manipulate action or a move action, makes a ranged attack, or leaves a square during a move action it's using.
 -
-You swat a foe that leaves an opening.
+You lash out at a foe that leaves an opening.
 Make a melee Strike against the triggering creature.
 If your attack is a critical hit and the trigger was a manipulate action, you disrupt that action.
 This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike.
 )

 |